 - Canada’s role in international security

-The project is co-directed by CIGI Managing Director Aaron Shull and CIGI Senior Fellow Wesley Wark.
-Interdisciplinary working groups (including government, industry, academia and civil society) have been convened for each of the 10 themes.
-The working groups will publish a report for each theme and the co-directors will produce a final report outlining a new national security strategy for Canada.
+Co-directed by CIGI Managing Director Aaron Shull and CIGI Senior Fellow Wesley Wark, this project included interdisciplinary working groups (including government, industry, academia and civil society) for each of the 10 themes.
+The working groups published a series of reports related to their themes and the co-directors produced a final special report outlining a new national security strategy for Canada.